ianyfchang/QPC/README.md

 It is for unified access to computational methods for estimating GBM fractions from bulk RNA sequencing data.

 ### About reference database
+To build database, the following steps will be performed:

+* Define single cell cell-type

-Of all Reference database, we used single cell RNA sequecing in four normalized methods for test which methods are standard and widely used in scRNA-seq analysis.
+* Of all Reference database, we used single cell RNA sequecing in four normalized methods for test which methods are standard and widely used in scRNA-seq analysis.
 If you use this pipeline in your work, please cite both our paper and the method(s) you are using.